OpenNews/opennews-website/what/fellowships/community/index.md

 <p class="caption"> All of our 33 Fellows</p>
 <h2>{{ page.title }}</h2>
 <p class="bodybig">Our Fellows spend 10 months working with a partner news organization, contributing to and learning from the journalism code community.
 A growing community of fellowship alumni also welcomes and supports each new cohort.
-Fellows share their curiosity,  code, and insights during their fellowship and beyond.
+Fellows share their curiosity,  code, and insights during their fellowship and beyond.</p>

-The fellowship is on hiatus for 2017, but you can meet our five cohorts of fellows.</p>
+<p>The fellowship is on hiatus for 2017, but you can meet our five cohorts of fellows.</p>

 Meet our fellows: [2016](/what/fellowships/2016meet) | [2015](/what/fellowships/2015meet) | [2014](/what/fellowships/2014meet) | [2013](/what/fellowships/2013meet) | [2012](/what/fellowships/2011meet)